Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Problem Formulation

-Regarding multi-agent system \eqref{sys:agent}, function $f_i$, set $\Omega_i$, and graph $\mathcal{G}$, the constrained optimal coordination problem for agent \eqref{sys:agent} is formulated as that in \cite{zhang2017distributed} to find a feedback control $u_i$ for agent $i$ by using its own and exchanged information with the neighbors such that all trajectories of agents are well-defined over the time interval $[0,\,+\infty)$ and the resultant outputs satisfy $\lim_{t\to +\infty}||y_i(t)-y^*||=0$ for $1\leq i\leq N$.
+Regarding multi-agent system \eqref{sys:agent}, function $f_i$, set $\Omega_i$, and graph $\mathcal{G}$, the constrained optimal coordination problem for agent \eqref{sys:agent} is formulated to find a feedback control $u_i$ for agent $i$ by using its own and exchanged information with the neighbors such that all trajectories of agents are well-defined over the time interval $[0,\,+\infty)$ and the resultant outputs satisfy $\lim_{t\to +\infty}\|x_i(t)-y^*\|=0$ for each $i\in \N$.